Considerations for SEL in the classroom: social and emotional learning.

 Second, SEL seems promising.
 Because I’m concerned about what this school year would like like concerning relationships with students, SEL, equitable classrooms, and trauma-informed teaching, I went searching for best teaching practices.
 I came across this SEL kit, and although it looks deep, it looks worthwhile.
 These ideas seem helpful as well.
 If SEL in the classroom will help my students, I want to implement those ideas.

 Third, I’m writing this blog post with an assumption: All teachers want what is best for their students.
-It might be a big assumption, but I believe it is true.
+It might be a big assumption, but I believe it is true, especially if you are searching for safe SEL in the classroom.

 Finally, if you are looking for more ideas that I present in this post, I suggest several books that have helped me understand trauma and students: The Body Keeps the Score; The Boy Who Was Raised as a Dog; and Reviving Ophelia.
 Like so much in life, my to-read list is long, and I’m sure more books about SEL and trauma exist.
 But, those three books are easy to understand, and educators will find the information applicable to the classroom.